 Railways have always been an integral part of community building.
 It provides a cheap and efficient means of transport and connects faraway communes to one another.
 It is such a pity then that slowly, carriage after carriage, they are vanishing.
 Just like our analog cameras, there’s just something different about the whole experience.
 From the weathered tracks, the interesting passengers, to being hypnotized by the scenery as you pass by, riding a train is a unique experience in itself, something that everyone should experience.

 For Photos of the Week, we’re paying homage to trains and the sights and sounds of the railroad.
 This small gallery is from the Photos page.
 After looking, go out and shoot away, and ride your local railroad before it closes down!

-An Argentinean writer and photographer living in the Pacific Northwest, Lorraine Healy is a long-time fan of plastic cameras and is the author of “Tricks With A Plastic Wonder,” a manual for achieving better results with a Holga camera, available in eBook form on Amazon.com.
-In this article, Healy shares two recent photo outings where she used 35mm and medium format films.
+A long-time fan of plastic cameras, Argentinean writer and photographer Lorraine Healy is the author of “Tricks With A Plastic Wonder,” a manual for achieving better results with a Holga camera.
+In this article, Healy explores her first experience with a top-rated camera, the Contax G2.

 Have you ever imagined what it feels like to shoot with a 100-year-old camera?
 In the past four months, I have been shooting hundreds of photos with a Contessa Nettel Tessco.
 I don't know when was the last time its previous owner shot pictures with it.
 Perhaps 20 to 30 years ago?